Detektive-one/aether-python/MASTER_INSTRUCTIONS.md

 ## Philosophy
 - **Aether framework is the primary product**; any game serves purely as a showcase and testing ground.
+- **World-building is the foundation:** We begin by developing a robust, modular, layered tile/chunk/room editing system.
+All game/tool features are layered on top of this.
 - **Tool quality over game completion**: Focus on creating excellent, reusable development tools.
 - **Small, testable increments**: Build features incrementally with clear APIs and comprehensive testing.
 - **Developer experience priority**: Make the framework intuitive, well-documented, and easy to extend.